 The most commonly used social media resources included Wikipedia (21%), online discussion boards (15%), social networking sites (6%), blogs (4%), and synchronous chat rooms (4%).
 Another study found that 58% of individuals diagnosed with a chronic illness were enthusiastic about sharing medical information and their experiences with others [84].
+In a study conducted in Saudi Arabia, the most common social media platforms for health-related usage were WhatsApp, YouTube, and Twitter [212].
 Using cell phones to access online health information is becoming increasingly popular.
 A 2012 survey conducted by the Pew Internet Research Project found that 31% of participants had used their phone to look for health information, compared with 17% in 2010 [88].
 In this survey, individuals who were African American, Latino, 18 to 49 years of age, or who had a college degree were more likely to obtain health information using their phones [124].
 Providers have also begun to use phones to disseminate health information.
 In a study involving community health advisors (paraprofessionals) in the African American community, providers reported that they like the ability to communicate quickly to people about cancer screenings, raising awareness, and providing concrete information about services [130].

 There are also specific demographic patterns in Internet health seeking.
-Compared with men, women tend to search online more for health and medical information [85].
+Compared with men, women tend to search online more for health and medical information [85; 212].
 They are particularly more likely to search for information on mental health and psychiatric topics, such as depression [89].
 Mothers with young children use the Internet to seek pediatric health information regarding specific health conditions and symptoms and parenting [90].

 There are some findings that indicate racial and ethnic differences in attitudes and behaviors related to online health information seeking.
-Research indicates that African Americans, Latinos, Japanese Americans, and Filipinos are less likely to use the Internet to obtain health and medical information even after controlling for demographic and access-to-care variables [169].
+Research indicates that African Americans, Latinos, Japanese Americans, and Filipinos are less likely to use the Internet to obtain health and medical information even after controlling for demographic and accessto-care variables [169].
+In a study conducted with South Asians living in Canada, being older, being female, having less than high school education, and desiring to have health information written in a language other than English predicted non-Internet or digital health usage [235].
 White Americans are more likely to use the Internet to search for health information (57%) compared with their Hispanic counterparts (51%) [91].
-Similarly, in a secondary database analysis, Hispanic adults were less likely to have searched on the Internet for health information (28.9%) compared with white adults (35.6%) [92].
+Similarly, in a secondary database analysis, Hispanic adults were less likely to have searched on the Internet for health information (28.9%) compared with White adults (35.6%) [92].
 Attitudes about online health information were also different between the two groups.
 For example, Hispanics were more likely to disagree that online health information can improve the lay public's understanding about medical conditions and their treatments, give people a greater sense of empowerment and confidence when interacting with physicians, and assist patients to obtain treatment they may not otherwise obtain; however, they were more likely to agree that online health information could prevent someone from seeing a physician [92].
 Some argue that these differences could be attributed to disparities in the access to the Internet due to socioeconomic differences.